victorfsf/djurls/README.md

 # djURLs

 *Decorator for mapping Django URLs.*
+Based on Flask's `route` decorator.

 Works with Python versions: **2.6, 2.7, 3.2, 3.3, 3.5**.